-- working or studying in another country on a project which started within the six months prior to nomination
+- Working or studying in another country on a project which started within the six months prior to nomination

-- studying in another country on a project supported by an MS International Federation grant.
+- Studying in another country on a project supported by an MS International Federation grant

-Before nomination, candidates need to have identified a suitable project and discussed their involvement with the project supervisor of the intended host institution outside their own country.
 Candidates are expected to return to their own countries at the end of the study period where they will contribute to advancing care and research in MS.